An optimal bound for the ratio between ordinary and uniform exponents of Diophantine approximation: Main tools

-Our proof relies on Schmidt's inequality on height (see \cite{SchLN}, in fact this inequality was already used in the last section in \cite{M3d}).
-It provides the setting to apply Lemma \ref{Keylemma} simultaneously for different parameters $s,t$.
+The proof of Theorem \ref{MainThm} essentially relies on Lemma 4 as well as on Schmidt's inequality on height (see \cite{SchLN}, in fact this inequality was already used in the last section in \cite{M3d}).
+It provides the setting to apply Lemma \ref{Keylemma} for different parameters $(s,t)$ to be determined later.

 \begin{prop}[Schmidt's inequality] Let $A,B$ be two rational subspaces in $\bbR^n$, we have

 where the height $H(A)$ is the fundamental volume of the lattice of integer points $\det(\mathfrak{A})= \det( A \cap \bbZ^n)$. \end{prop}